sbsdev/daisyproducer/INSTALL.rst

 Lastly you will have to assign your users to particular groups to make sure they see the pending jobs that they are responsible for.

+You will also to have to give permission to add documents to some users.
+This will allow these dedicated users to create new documents that will have to worked on.
+Use the admin interface to either assign the permission directly to the user or create a specific group (say "Managers") which has the permission to add documents and assign users to this group.
+The demo user has permission to add documents.

  .. _admin interface: http://127.0.0.1:8000/admin/